West Central El Paso in El Paso County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in this topic list: Waterways & Vessels.
 A significant historical year for this entry is 1848.

-, in El Paso County.
-Marker is on Scenic Drive, on the right when traveling east.
+Location.
+31° 46.958′ N, 106° 28.781′ W. Marker is in El Paso, Texas, in El Paso County.
+It is in West Central El Paso.
+It is on Scenic Drive, on the right when traveling east.
 Touch for map.
-Marker is in this post office area: El Paso TX 79902, United States of America.
+Marker is at or near this postal address: 1600 Scenic Dr, El Paso TX 79902, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-El Paso Lower Valley Missions/ Cordova Island/ The City and County of El Paso (here, next to this marker); El Paso International Airport / The Butterfield Trail / Refinery Area (here, next to this marker); The Rainmakers of 1891 (a few steps from this marker); The Franklin Mountains (a few steps from this marker); Scenic Drive (a few steps from this marker); The Rio Grande Irrigation Project (a few steps from this marker); William Beaumont General Hospital /Biggs Air Force Base / Fort Bliss (a few steps from this marker); The Chamizal Settlement (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: El Paso Lower Valley Missions/ Cordova Island/ The City and County of El Paso (here, next to this marker); El Paso International Airport / The Butterfield Trail / Refinery Area (here, next to this marker); The Rainmakers of 1891 (a few steps from this marker); The Franklin Mountains (a few steps from this marker); Scenic Drive (a few steps from this marker); The Rio Grande Irrigation Project (a few steps from this marker); William Beaumont General Hospital /Biggs Air Force Base / Fort Bliss (a few steps from this marker); The Chamizal Settlement (a few steps from this marker).
 Touch for a list and map of all markers in El Paso.

 Also see . . .
 The Rio Grande Rectification Project.
 (Submitted on November 18, 2010.)